berni-ai/berni-ai/README.md

-## Hi all!😊👋🏽

-I'm excited to share, learn, and connect.
-Let us build something impactful together!
+# 👋 Let’s Build Something Impactful Together

+I'm excited to connect with fellow data enthusiasts, emerging analysts, and changemakers who believe in the power of combining data, products, and people to drive meaningful change.

-I’m a product minded data scientist and change agent, passionate about bridging the gap between data, products, and people.
+I’m a product-minded data scientist and change agent, passionate about making complex data approachable, actionable, and user-centered.
+I currently work as a **Senior Data Scientist at WTW**, where I:

-As a **Senior Data Scientist** at WTW, I translate complex business problems into clear user stories for developers to build, and transform raw data into actionable insights through interactive visualisations that support smarter, data-informed decision-making.
+- Translate business problems into clear user stories for developers
+- Transform raw data into actionable insights
+- Design interactive visualisations that support smarter, data-informed decisions

+---

+## 🧠 I thrive at the intersection of analytics, product, and strategy

+Always aiming to build scalable solutions that deliver clarity and impact across teams and clients.

+---

+## 🌍 My Journey So Far

-Previously, I worked at a fast-paced EdTech startup in Africa as a **Product Manager, Analytics**, where I owned the product journey from discovery through to the delivery of the MVP and Phase II launch of a customer-facing app.
-This involved conducting user research, aligning with stakeholders, prioritising features using a lean roadmap, and working iteratively with design and engineering to deliver a user-centric solution, ultimately resulting in increased product stickiness.
+Before WTW, I worked in a high-speed EdTech startup in Africa as a **Product Manager, Analytics**.
+I owned the product journey from discovery to MVP launch and beyond:

+- Led user research and stakeholder alignment
+- Prioritised features with lean roadmaps
+- Delivered Phase II of a customer-facing app
+- Boosted product stickiness with user-centric design

+---

+## 🎓 Education

-I hold an MSc in Data Science from Northumbria University, Newcastle.
-My daily techstacks are: **Python, Mixpanel, SQL, Power BI**.
+I hold an MSc in Data Science from **Northumbria University, Newcastle**, and love solving real-world problems with practical tools and creative thinking.

-Across everything I do, I prioritise clarity, strategic impact, and scalable value. **We build analytics solutions and analysis that are easily configurable and scalable across clients by design.**

-Let’s connect and keep learning together!
+---

+## 🧰 Tech Stack & Toolkit

+Day to day, I work with:

+- P